mrdk/mind/doc/words.rst

         a text character: a number that fits into one byte.

    *inchar*
-        an "input characte": either a *char* or the constant :word:`#eof`.
+        an "input character": either a *char* or the constant :word:`#eof`.

    *flag*